ankarn/ankarn.github.io/genome_assembly/merging.md

 # Merging reads

-That is an optional step, very usefull with PE reads over 250bp for transcriptome assemblies
+That is an optional step, very useful with PE reads over 250bp for transcriptome assemblies; otherwise, this part can be skipped as 100 or 150-nucleotide-long reads simply would not merge.

 [PEAR](http://sco.h-its.org/exelixis/web/software/pear/)